comodoo/meta-comodoo/meta-comodoo/README.md

 Table of Contents
 =================

-   I. Adding the comodoo layer to your build
+1. Adding the comodoo layer to your build
-  II.
-Build an image for Rpi3 with VNC support & fixed screen size II. (a) Build configuration
+2. Build an image for Rpi3 with VNC support & fixed screen size
+2. (a) Build configuration
- III.
-Build an image for Rpi3 & 'Eleduino 7.0 Inch 1024x600 Touch Screen' with VNC support III. (a) Build configuration
+3. Build an image for Rpi3 & 'Eleduino 7.0 Inch 1024x600 Touch Screen' with VNC support
+3. (a) Build configuration
-  IV.
-HOWTO launch the kiosk
+4. HOWTO launch the kiosk
-   V. Know issues during WIFI configuration
+5. now issues during WIFI configuration

-I. Adding the comodoo layer to your build
+(1) Adding the comodoo layer to your build
 =========================================

 In order to use this layer, you need to make the build system aware of